Event Horizon

 Start the docker-compose with this command

-This will spin up a MongoDB container and two Runtimes.
+This will spin up a MongoDB container and two Runtimes in the background.

 Docker on Windows